 Favourite quote: ‘Be yourself; everyone else is taken.’

-RPA / RWA in Training BSc(Hons) Grad SRP
+RPA / RWA BSc(Hons) Grad SRP

-I’ve been with Stephen Green and Associates for almost 3 and a half years now as a Radiation Protection Adviser / Radioactive Waste Adviser in training.
+I’ve been with Stephen Green and Associates for almost 3 and a half years now as a Radiation Protection Adviser / Radioactive Waste Adviser in training qualifying in 2019.
 In my time with Steve, I’ve built up a diverse knowledge of the application, use, practical and legislative requirements of ionising radiation.
 While mainly specialising in diagnostic imaging, I’ve also advised clients in many different industries including veterinary nuclear medicine, flower companies, contaminated shipments, ground monitoring and transport.
 I am also currently on the Medical Physics Expert list for Diagnostic Radiography (No.29).
 Before joining Steve, I worked for East and North Herts NHS Trust running the dental education programme.
 Stephen was always my first pick for Radiation Protection courses and we built up a strong rapport over two years before I left the NHS to go travelling for a year.
 It was on my return that Steve asked me to join him on a few visits to see what an RPA does, and the rest is history!
 I also have a BSc (Hons) degree in Analytical and Forensic Sciences from Coventry University.
 My spare time is usually spent either at the gym, socialising with friends and family, or recovering from socialising with friends and family.

 RPA / RWA in Training PHD Grad SRP